KalebBHSSENG1P/Hangman-Assessment-Task-1/README.md

 ### Step-by-Step Installation
 1. Click the green "Code" button on GitHub page and click "Download ZIP"
-2. Navigate to "Hangman-Assessment-Task-1-main.zip" and right-click file
+2. Navigate to "Hangman-Assessment-Task-1-main.zip" and open file
-3. Click "Extract All..." button in drop-down menu
+3. Drag and drop "Hangman-Assessment-Task-1-main" **folder** to anywhere of your choosing
-4. Open Visual Studio Code and click "File" in top-left corner
+4. Open **Visual Studio Code** and click "File" in top-left corner
 5. Click "Open Folder" in drop-down menu
 6. Navigate to Folder previously extracted from ZIP file, select it and click "Select Folder"
 7. Navigate to "main.py" file with left-hand sidebar